spmaxsp/diy-jbc/README.md

 ---
 **!Project is still in development!(some things may not be implemented yet)**

+**Currently reworking the project to STM32 platform.**

 ---
 ## Project Structure
-Because I have not been able to fit my complete code on one Atmega328P I decided to split the project into two parts.
+~~Because I have not been able to fit my complete code on one Atmega328P I decided to split the project into two parts.
 The first part is the main controller for the station itself.
 The second part is the userinterface.
 The userinterface is a separate PCB with a Atmega328P and a 128x64 OLED Display.
-The two parts communicate via I2C.
+The two parts communicate via I2C.~~

-The Project is compiled with the [PlatformIO](https://platformio.org/) IDE,  but it should also be possible to compile it with the Arduino IDE.
-(I try to keep the code as compatible as possible)
+~~The Project is compiled with the [PlatformIO](https://platformio.org/) IDE,  but it should also be possible to compile it with the Arduino IDE.
+(I try to keep the code as compatible as possible)~~

 ## Features
 - PID Control